How to safely clean your DJ gear?

 With a small portable device such as the one mentioned you will be able to quickly remove the dust without the hassle of grabbing your regular sized vacuum cleaner, plugging it in and manipulating with the regular sized pipe.
 It’s always a good idea to use a portable vacuum cleaner alongside with a soft dusting brush when cleaning any electronics, especially if your portable cleaner doesn’t feature a soft brush cover.

-Check you device’s manual
+Check you DJ controller’s manual

 Nowadays electronic device’s manuals are filled with all kinds of not necessarily useful information such as a friendly reminder not to submerge your CDJ player under the water or by any means not to let your children touch it.
 All that aside you will probably also find some information about safe cleaning agents that can be used without worrying about harming your device or ways to clean some of the device’s parts.
 If you still have your manual check it, it might contain some useful recommendations and info on cleaning and maintaining your controller, mixer or turntable.

-Appropriate cleaning tools summary:
+Appropriate cleaning tools for DJ equipment:

 - Dry soft absorbent cloths – SAFE – great for quick pre-wipedown